DanielOaks/howto/networking/nat.md

     <p>The public server tells computer A the public IP/Port it uses to contact computer B, and tells computer B the public IP/Port it uses to contact computer A.</p>
     <p>After this, both machines simply start sending traffic towards the public IP/port of the other machine, and can now communicate P2P despite the fact that they're both behind NATs.
 Neat, huh?</p>
 </div>

-### Why is PAT called NAT today?

-Simply put, PAT is a type of NAT.
-PAT translates network addresses based on the port numbers on either side of the device, whereas traditional NAT translates network addresses based purely on the IP addresses on either side of the device.

-However, PAT is also the most widely-used form of NAT today.
-Because of that, when people say NAT, most of the time they're referring specifically to PAT.

-So that's why PAT is often just called NAT.
-Although, most people that aren't network engineers simply don't care about this distinction.

 ## Overview